 MSK as the Leader in Computational Pathology

 The practical use of digital pathology for primary diagnosis requires the development of useful analytic algorithms to compensate for the reduced efficiency of slide review that is inherent in the current digital-slide-interface applications.
 MSK is uniquely positioned to develop these algorithms while addressing the user experience.
 Examples are nuclear detection, nuclear classification, tissue segmentation, staining estimation, and quantifying morphology.
 These features form the basis of the higher-level tasks of cancer detection, grading, staging, micrometastasis detection, and quantifying immune cell infiltration.
-Early work and research by computational pathology leading expert Thomas Fuchs has shown promising results that will further enrich an overall knowledge of disease.
+Computational pathology research has shown promising results that will further enrich an overall knowledge of disease.
 By integrating computational pathology data with other specimen-related data (genomics, proteomics, radiographic imaging, etc.), the team can bring an unprecedented breadth and depth of information to each individual case, yielding a comprehensive, multidimensional analysis that would otherwise be impossible.